RobinMeis/MITMsmtp/README.md

 * PLAIN
 * LOGIN

-Challenge-Response bases authentication methods like CRAM-MD5, NTLM or Kerberos can't be supported as these methods require the server to know the cleartext password.
+Challenge-Response based authentication methods like CRAM-MD5, NTLM or Kerberos can't be supported as these methods require the server to know the cleartext password.

 ## Setup
 MITMsmtp requires Python3 and setuptools.
 You might want to install git as well.
 Use the following command on Debian: